AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 What strikes me about the real-world accounts is how unglamorous the applications are.
 No specialised "neurodivergent AI" products with shiny marketing.
 Just general-purpose tools bent to deeply personal needs.

 Hiren Shukla, who founded EY's neurodiversity programme and himself has ADHD and dyslexia, ran a Copilot sprint with neurodivergent teams that generated 60–80 process improvement suggestions.
 His takeaway flips the narrative: "It's not just AI helping neurodivergence.
 It's the power of neurodivergence maximizing the use of Copilot."
+The strengths were always there; the systems just weren't built to let them through.

 The Curb-Cut Effect